46bit/tilewater/README.md

 You interact with the world using a cursor.
 At present this starts in the top-left.
 Use your arrow keys to move the cursor about (at present, this may only function on macOS).

 * Newly-built roads must neighbour an existing road.
 Build one under the cursor using your space key.
 * Buildings are built with a 1-square gap between them and a road.
 This gap becomes an entranceway.
+They cannot be placed next to another road or building, but can be built diagonally.
   * Typing `h` will build a House (green).
 A cim (a simulated person) will be spawned and move to live in it.
   * Typing `g` will build a General Store (purple).
 These are visited regularly by cims, as if to purchase groceries.
   * Typing `s` will build a Saloon (blue).
 These are visited regularly by cims, as if to socialise.